-We use and disclose protected health information about you for treatment, payment, and healthcare operations.
+We use and disclose protected health information about you for treatment, payment, and Healthcare operations.
 Some information may be entitled to special confidentiality protections under applicable state or federal law.
 We will abide by these special protections as they pertain to applicable cases involving these types of records.
-When we disclose protected health information, the recipient of the information may not be subject to HIPAA and the information may no longer be protected by HIPAA.